oscr/raspberrypi_linux/README.md

 __TODO__ Try with the new release krogoth: https://www.yoctoproject.org/downloads/yocto-project

-We then have to set up our build environment.
+We then have to initialize the build environment.

     source oe-init-build-env qemu-build

-If you happen to close your terminal you will have to run the command above again.
+If you happen to close your terminal you will have to initialize your build enviroment again.
 We are now ready to build an image.

     bitbake core-image-minimal

-Note that it might take hours to build everything the first time.
+It might take hours to build everything (depending on how fast your machine is).

-Now we are ready to run.
+When it's completed we're ready to run our image.

     runqemu qemux86